 - Gender and the Business Environment for New Firm Creation, The World Bank Research Observer, vol 26/2, 2011.

-Small enterprise support programmes and evaluations
+Evaluations of small enterprise support programmes

 - Improving market access for smallholder farmers: What works in out-grower schemes – Evidence from Timor-Leste, ILO, 2017.

 - What do we know about the effectiveness of Business Management Training?
 Key studies referenced in the DCED Evidence Framework, DCED, 2013.

 - The impact of SENAI’s vocational training programme on employment, wages, and mobility in Brazil, IRIBA, 2014.